44jovi/tdd-practice/README.md

 ## Task

-- Output a report counting number of grades per grade category: green, amber or red
+- Output a report counting the number of grades per grade category: green, amber or red.

 ## Input / Output (Examples)